GetSidGit/cowin_viewpoint/README.md

            In anycase, if you observe "send message" not happening from an open https://web.whatsapp.com/ session automatically, you can manually click it and close the browser.
            <br> Alerts through https://web.whatsapp.com/ will take around 40 to 50 seconds to trigger message alert <br>
            Use only Chrome/Safari for basic whatsapp alerts (Not Twilio)
+5. Windows Users : You may find log captured in the script folder, Check in that location once if you are looking for missing log file - Arument might have not properly passed when triggering the script<br>

+## Final Note :

+I hope this will help you to find the slot and get yourself vaccinated.<br>
+Stay Home Stay Safe